AgathaWang/UM_SI507_Final_Project_Top100_Movies/README.md

 ## Methods
 ### Access the original data
 To extract data from Rotten tomatoes, I use scraping to get each movie’s URL and crawling multiple pages.
 To access Open Movie Database, I applied for an API key and get the JSON files.
+In order to run the file, the API key was stored as a variable called omdb_api_key in the secret.py file, which is not uploaded in this repository.
 ### Store the data
 I stored the data into a database using python sqlite3 package.
 The director table and movie table are created to store the data.
 The DirectorId in the movie table refers to Id in director table.